amiller68/UChicagoCourseWork/README.md

 This repository represents some of the course work that I completed during my time at UChicago as a CS undergrad

 ## CMSC-16100
-Honors Intro to Computer Science I -- haskell haskell hasekll!
+Honors Intro to Computer Science I -- haskell haskell haskell!

 ## CMSC-16200
 Honors Intro to ComputerScience II -- Intro to C, data structures, and basic algorithms